 3. When is it written ten or 10?

-4. Many writers mean you’re when they say your… which is it?
+4. Many writers mean you’re when they say your… which should it be when you’re/your in the house?

 5. Too many times I see this mistake: “lose clothing that I often loose”